-- > Exploring a variety of career options through interactive activities, such as role-playing and job shadowing. - > Developing social and communication skills through group work and mock job interviews. - > Learning about the skills and qualifications needed for different jobs - > Participating in in-house work experience placements to gain practical experience and skills. - > Exposure to different businesses through workshops and talks - Overall, the goal of a career education program for autistic students in KS3 is to help them build a foundation for success in the workforce and make informed decisions about their future careers.
+- > Exploring a variety of career options through interactive activities, such as role-playing and job shadowing. - > Developing social and communication skills through group work and mock job interviews. - Learning about the skills and qualifications needed for different jobs - > Participating in in-house work experience placements to gain practical experience and skills. - > Exposure to different businesses through workshops and talks

+>Overall, the goal of a career education program for autistic students in KS3 is to help them build a foundation for success in the workforce and make informed decisions about their future careers.

 Key Stage 4 - Year 10, 11 At Queensmill School, our careers programme in Key Stage 4 is designed to help our students develop the skills and knowledge they need to prepare for the next stage of their lives, whether that be further education, employment, or independence.
 To begin with, we work with our students to identify their strengths, interests, and goals for the future.
 This involves exploring different career options and helping them to understand what each career entails, as well as the qualifications and experience required to pursue it.
 Once we have an understanding of our students' aspirations, we work with them to develop a personalised career plan that outlines the steps they need to take in order to achieve their goals.
-This might include completing further education, gaining work experience, or developing specific skills and competencies.
+This might include completing further education, gaining work experience in house, or developing specific skills and competencies.

-To support our students in achieving their career goals, we offer a range of resources and support services, including:

-- > Work experience: We help our students to secure work experience placements in local businesses, giving them the chance to gain valuable hands-on experience and build their skills and confidence. - > School based work experiences all students across KS4 and KS5 will access work experience either though a specific role in the school or through a skills workshop - > Community based work experience: Those students who are able to cope out in the public will be offered a work experience out in the community through a local business - > Exposure to different businesses through workshops and talks - > Further education: From year 10, students will be invited to attend an on-site FE/College fair where they can meet with and learn about their next steps and future pathways.
+- ➤ To support our students in achieving their career goals, we offer a range of resources and support services, including: - >School based work experiences We introduce our students to the world of work by setting up work experiences in house. - > Exposure to different businesses through workshops and talks - > Further education: From year 10, students will be invited to attend an on-site FE/transition fair where they can meet with and learn about their next steps and future pathways.
 Colleges will also be invited to speak to students during planned assemblies.